 Staying in London

-The unit was a quick 5-minute walk from Earl’s Court station and just 2-3 minute walk to plenty of bus stops.
-If you are traveling to London with a bigger group of people, I highly recommend looking into Airbnb rather than hotels for cost saving and convenience.
+The unit was a quick 5-minute walk from Earl’s Court station and just a 2-3 minute walk to plenty of bus stops.
+If you are traveling to London with a bigger group of people, I highly recommend looking into Airbnb rather than hotels for cost-saving and convenience.
 Before booking on Airbnb, remember to read the reviews from folks who have stayed at the unit before to understand if there are any obstacles.
 For example, our unit was on the 5th floor and there was no elevator so you had to walk up the stairs.

 Besides being close to the tube, there were plenty of supermarkets, coffee shops, restaurants, and pubs nearby.
 Lastly, wherever you book, make sure it’s somewhat close to a Zone 1-2 tube station so it’ll be easy to get around.

 Mobile Data in the UK

 When traveling abroad, I highly recommend bringing an unlocked smartphone and getting a local sim card.
 We got our data cards from a vending machine at the Heathrow Airport by the luggage carousel, it was £20 for 11 GB of data which was more than enough for a week.
 The package says 1 GB but a sticker on top said 10 GB for free.

 If you are traveling to London city center from Heathrow, as you walk towards the tube station there will be someone who tries to sell you the Heathrow Express ticket.
 It’s quite pricey compared to the tube so unless you are in a hurry you can just take the regular tube.
 It takes around 45 + minutes on the tube to get to London city center depending on what station you’re heading.